billmclean/GaussQuadrature.jl/README.md

 Julia package to compute weights and points for the classical Gauss quadrature rules.

-Provides rules for the Legendre, Chebyshev, Jacobi, Laguerre and Hermite weights, as well as the Lobatto and Radau variants.
-Read the initial comments in the src/GaussQuadrature.jl module.
+Handles the Legendre, Chebyshev, Jacobi, Laguerre and Hermite weights, and also provides the Lobatto and Radau variants of the Gauss rules.
+For example, to obtain a plain 5-point Gauss-Legendre rule do

+julia> using GaussQuadrature
+julia> x, w = legendre(5)

+Read the initial comments in the src/GaussQuadrature.jl module for full details.

 Changelog:
 2013-10-12